magento/merchdocs/src/shipping/shipping-label-create.md

 | UPS | Contact [UPS][2] to confirm your account type supports shipping labels.
 To generate shipping labels, you must use the UPS XML option. |
 | DHL | Contact the [DHL Resource Center][3] to learn more about their services or send an inquiry through their [Contact Center][3]. |

-## Step 2 Update the Configuration for Each Carrier
+## Step 2 Update the configuration for each carrier

 1. Make sure that your [Store Information]({% link stores/store-information.md %}) is complete.